 Doors —Accessible devices are installed on the south sets of doors at the main museum entrance.
 These doors will open automatically by pushing the square blue button located adjacent to the door.

-Drinking Fountains —Accessible fountains are located on all three levels of the musuem next to the restrooms.
+Drinking Fountains —Accessible fountains are located on all three floors of the museum next to the restrooms.

-Elevators —A public elevator is available for use and may be accessed on every level of the museum.
+Elevators —A public elevator is available for use and may be accessed on every floor of the museum.
 The elevator is located on the first floor past Visitor Services.

 Queuing —Queuing areas throughout the museum are at least 42 inches in width to meet standard ADA requirements.
 If you have difficulty negotiating a queuing space while visiting the museum, please seek assistance from the nearest staff member.